-Community resilience is about knowing who your community are and being able to help and support each other in the face of a common crisis.
+Community resilience is about knowing who your community are and being able to help and support each other when an emergency happens.

 Utility failures, severe weather events and flooding cause disruption; in these events your community will be better prepared to cope when everyone works together using their local knowledge.

 Having a Community Resilience Plan in place can help to make sure that your community is well prepared.
 A Community Resilience Plan will identify who will be able to offer support, specialist skills and equipment available and who will need the most help in an emergency.
 A plan is of great benefit and strengthens your community links.